 24 hour tip

-The church closes between 1:30 and 5:30, so be sure to time your visit accordingly!
-If you miss it in the afternoon, stop by before 7:30 when it closes for the night.
+The church closes during the afternoon, so be sure to time your visit accordingly!
+If you miss it in the afternoon, stop by before it closes for the night.
 Check this website for opening times.

 5) the best gelato in Spain!